totten/cxnapp-silex/README.md

+# Reorganized

+This repo is preserved for historical purposes.
+It includes a deprecated reference-implementation based on Silex.
+The current RI is based on Symfony 2 Standard Edition.
+See https://github.com/civicrm/cxnapp/

+---

 The CXN adhoc app is a simple demonstration.

 Sites may register for the adhoc app.
 The app administrator may then issue